-Step 6: To make sure that your Galaxy S9 is successfully connected to your PC or not, type the following commands in the command window and press enter key:
+- To make sure that your Galaxy S9 is successfully connected to your PC or not, type the following commands in the command window and press the enter key:

-Note: If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.
-If the problem persists, try changing USB cable or even the USB port.
+- If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.

-Step 7: Now to boot your Samsung Galaxy S9 into Recovery mode, type the following command in the command window and hit enter key:
+- Now to boot your Samsung Galaxy S9 into Recovery mode, type the following command in the command window and hit the enter key:

 adb reboot recovery

-As soon as you press enter key, your Galaxy S9 will boot into Recovery mode.
+- As soon as you press the enter key, your Galaxy S9 will boot into Recovery mode.

 Method 3: Using Terminal Emulator (Requires ROOT)

-Step 3: Type this command in it and press enter key:
+- Type this command in it and press the enter key:

-Step 5: On the next line type the following command and press enter key:
+- On the next line type the following command and press the enter key:

-As soon as you hit enter key, your Galaxy S9 will enter into Recovery mode.
+- As soon as you hit the enter key, your Galaxy S9 will enter into Recovery mode.

 Method 4: Using Quick Reboot App (Requires ROOT)